Into the West (miniseries): Episode 3: "Dreams and Schemes"

 Jethro and Thunder Heart Woman remain together in California and a daughter, Corn Flower (Chantelle Webster), is born to them.
 While working at the Wheeler ranch, now dubbed Rancho Paradiso, Jethro encounters a 49er named Martin Jarrett (Sean Astin) who brings him the first news about the California gold rush.
 Jethro soon follows him to the nearby American River to prospect for gold, although he returns home each night.

 Jethro dreams of quick riches but all he finds are a few small grains.
 Undeterred, he begins to spend more and more time looking for gold.
 Without Jethro's labor, the ranch begins to run into difficulties, with essential repairs being left undone.
 Jethro also takes to drinking heavily to counter the frigid waters of the river and becomes abusive towards Thunder Heart Woman and the children.
 After one too many arguments turn violent, Abe High Wolf Wheeler (Tyler Posey) decides to leave.

 Jethro's cousin, David Wheeler (Balthazar Getty), arrives as a 49er and becomes Jethro's partner in prospecting for gold.
 Angered by the successes of a group of Chinese immigrant miners, Jethro and David drive them off and steal their claim.
 After finding a huge nugget of gold, Jethro and David argue over how they will split their new fortune.
+David insists that half of the nugget should be divided amongst each other, especially when David was the first to find it.
+Greedy over the find, Jethro coldly replies that it was his claim, so David is entitled to perhaps a quarter of the money, maybe even a third of it just because they happen to be related.
 After Jethro falls asleep, David steals the nugget and heads toward San Francisco.
-Jethro follows him and the two exchange gun fire.
-As David tries to escape in a canoe, the two struggle and both are drowned.
+Jethro follows him downriver and the both of them exchange gun fire in desperation.
+As David tries to escape in a canoe, Jethro attempts to board the canoe and David kills him with an oar to the head.
+Right afterwards, David loses his balance due to the weight of the gold nugget in his pack, falls into the river, and drowns when the weight of the nugget takes him to the bottom.
 To support her family, Thunder Heart Woman starts to sell food and supplies to the miners.